Nos78/application-error/README.md

-# Installing
+# Installing & Using application-errors

+## installing
 To install the package, simply enter `npm install application-errors`.

+### Installing as a dependancy
 To add the package as a dependancy in your project, use `npm install --save application-errors`, which will add the relevant dependancy string to your package.json.

-# Using the classes
+## Using the classes
 To include all of the error classes in youur project, just add this line to the module that needs it:
 `const customErrors = require('application-errors');`